Day 100 of a Year Long Road Trip Along America’s Scenic Byways

 The rock also illuminates in the moonlight.
 The noise and light reflections at this mound of pink granite caused the Indians to think it was possessed by supernatural powers!
 Petey and I hiked a few miles around the area and then took the Summit Trail to the top of the dome.
 One tree and some grass grew from the top.
 We didn’t stay long, as the wind was so strong, my hair blew back just as it did when I went skydiving!

 Fredericksburg Agricultural Fairground

-We ventured back toward Fredericksburg and took a short drive to the fairgrounds where I once competed in a horse show as a twelve year old.
+We ventured back through the Texas hill country toward Fredericksburg and took a short drive to the fairgrounds where I once competed in a horse show as a twelve year old.
 I remember it being a small show with a few exhibitors, but it was quite fun.
 I also remember a BBQ place across from the motel that sold homemade donuts.
-I completed a few drive-bys, as I thought I’d try the homemade donuts in the morning, but I was unsuccessful in locating the restaurant, so I retired to Wal-Mart.
+After a few drive-bys, as I thought I’d try the homemade donuts in the morning, but I was unsuccessful in locating the restaurant.
+As a result, I retired to Wal-Mart.
 Perhaps I will google BBQ and donuts in Fredericksburg and see what I find for the morning.
 ETB

 Map of My Road Trip Across the USA

 For a summary about my road trip across the USA, click HERE.
 For the interactive map, see the below link.

 Other Articles on Texas You May Like

 Check out the photographic note cards and key chains at my shop.
 Each card has a travel story associated with it.
 20% of proceeds are donated to charity.